agencenabi/wp-boilerplate/README.md

 A simple, but efficient, way to start a WordPress project.

 ## Getting Started
 To start using this boilerplate, you must build it with Gulp.
-Do to so, just install the required modules:
+To do so, just install the required modules:

 Locate your theme: ```cd /path/to/your/theme```<br />
 Install required node_modules: ```npm install```<br />